top of page

 I went on to write and manage content about renewable energy and climate issues.

-My first children's book was a joy to write at a time when the world is more upside down than ever.
+My first children's book was a joy to write at a time when the world was more upside down than ever.

 A crazy year - it isn't easy! is the hopeful story of a

-9-year-old living through the #Coronavirus pandemic of 2020.
+9-year-old living through the beginning of the Coronavirus pandemic.

 Much of my work has been ghostwriting, from blogs and opinion columns to full-length books and even medical textbook chapters.

-My second children's manuscript is a ghostwritten "legacy book" telling an adult's story of her unique childhood.
-Coming soon!
+My second children's manuscript is a ghostwritten tale telling an adult's story of how The Accident as a toddler shaped her entire life.

-I have two adult "boys" living in Manhattan.
+I have two adult "boys" living in the NYC area.
 I wake up most mornings in beautiful Saratoga Springs, New York and commute 18 feet to my office.

 Ruth